 Images of groves, packing houses, and people involved in the Florida citrus industry.

-The Florida Citrus Postcard Collection highlights postcards from the archives of Brenda Eubanks Burnett, Donald Ball, Jerry Chicone and the Weaver Brothers, Brian and Richard.
+The Florida Citrus Postcard Collection highlights postcards from the archives of Brenda Eubanks Burnett, Donald Ball, Jerry Chicone and Brian and Richard Weaver.
 This collection includes images of the arrival of the railroad in Florida, packing houses, fruit stands, and how development has impacted the citrus community throughout the twentieth century.

-Crate labels are colorful illustrations of the fruit or vegetable (being advertised) along with the trademark brand, and printed on paper to be glued to the end of a box.
-The digitized Citrus crate labels come from the private collections of James Ellis and Jerry Chicone, donations to Thomas Mack, and from Anthony Whiting.
+Crate labels are colorful illustrations of the fruit or vegetable (being advertised) along with the trademarked brand, and printed on paper to be glued to the end of a box.
+The digitized citrus crate labels come from the private collections of James Ellis and Jerry Chicone, donations to Thomas Mack, and from Anthony Whiting.

 FLORIDA SOUTHERN COLLEGE HISTORY